lmarburger/lmarburger.github.com/resume.md

 ---
 ## <small>From the desk of</small> [Larry Marburger](mailto:larry@marburger.cc) {: #resume }

-I build websites and I'm passionate about my craft.
-I care about building sites focused around people and how they will interact with them.
-I'm a firm believer in using test-driven and iterative development practices.
-I take strides every day to improve myself and skills by being active in [my local Ruby users' group][ruby_group] and exploring new technologies.
+I built [CloudApp](http://getcloudapp.com) and I'm passionate about my craft.
+I care about building products focused around people and how they interact with them.
+Test-driven design and iterative development are fantastic tools that have changed the way I approach problems.
+I take strides every day to improve myself and skills by being active in [my local Ruby users' group][ruby_group], attending mind expanding events like [Ruby DCamp][ruby_dcamp] and exploring new technologies.

 ### Experience

-#### Homeopathic Code Remedyologist <small>Middletown, PA 2009-Present</small>
+#### Homeopathic Code Remedyologist, CloudApp <small>2010-Present</small>  {: #cloudapp }

+I found Max and Nick early in 2010 and immediately fell in love with CloudApp.
+With TDD and a vast array of open source at my disposal, namely Ruby and Rails, I joined the team and turned their proof of concept into a solid product.
+When it grew into a monolith, I refactored it into several smaller, agile applications each with clear concerns.

+#### Freelance Web Developer <small>2009-2010</small>
 I craved working _with_ clients to build something awesome instead of being handed a signed legal document stating the exact features that must be present in a project.
 In order to realize this dream, I knew I needed to find my own clients and cultivate that relationship instead of relying on my employer to do it for me.
-I've been coding Rails freelance ever since and loving it.
+This is what led me to Max, Nick, and [CloudApp][cloudapp].

 #### Web Developer, andCulture <small>Harrisburg, PA 2007-2009</small>
 I came on board because of my skills with JavaScript and experience with C# and